 While Ann’s story is fictional, this all too often is the experience of a sex and love addict, and he or she can feel as though they have nowhere to turn.
 However, there are many resources available for those who struggle with sex and love addiction – the first step is to share with your therapist so that he or she can come up with a plan together with you.

 If you’ve answered yes to any of the above questions, that may mean that your problematic sexual behavior could be categorized as sex and/or love addiction.
-Call our office today to speak with a therapist who can help you navigate through what that may mean for you.
-Restored Hope is an Ann Arbor and Novi based therapy office that specializes in treating sex and love addiction, and we have resources such as individual, group, and couples counseling available to help you.
-Call us at 734.656.8191 or fill out the form here to talk with us about how we can support you or to schedule an appointment.
+I’m here to help you navigate through what that may mean for you.
+Restored Hope is an Ann Arbor based therapy office that specializes in treating sex and love addiction, and I have resources such as individual, group, and couples counseling available to help you.
+Call me at 734.656.8191 or fill out the form here to talk with me about how I can support you or to schedule an appointment.